Fit as a Mama Bear

 Notes

 • This dairy-free birthday cake is double layered.
 This means two cakes!
-However, because coconut flour absorbs so much, I find it better to make the cakes separately (mix the ingredients separately) then pour the batter into two cake pans (see notes in blog post for more information).
+However, because coconut flour absorbs so much, I find it better to make the cakes separately (halve and mix the ingredients separately) then pour the batter into two cake pans (see notes in blog post for more information).

 • The cake is soft and therefore a bit delicate.
-It’s better to ice it after having it in the fridge a while (or at least making sure to cool completely), otherwise, you risk tearing it a bit.
+It’s better to ice it after having it in the fridge for at least an hour, otherwise, you risk tearing it a bit.

 • The icing is best pipped immediately after whipping.
 If you place it in the fridge for longer than five minutes it tends to harden and won't easily come through the piping bag.